 Roll dough into a ball and place on parchment paper and flatten slightly with the palm of your hand.
 Continue until dough is gone.

 Bake for 10 minutes.
-Let cool for another 10 once out of oven and store in airtight container or in fridge.
+Let cool for another 10 once out of oven (if you can wait!) and store in airtight container in fridge.

 Did you make this recipe?
 Tag @krolls_korner on Instagram or send me a pic, I’d love to see!